Chapter 1 - The Last Sun Day

 “You can always talk to me.”

-“I know, but I’d rather not bother you.”
+“I know, but I’d rather not bother you with this.”

 She stopped in place, dropped her chin, and stared at him with raised eyebrows.